 The screen and screen controls

-For instance, while you can use it for various touchscreen features (needle search being one of the most useful). there is no multi-gesture use, so pinching and zooming on waveforms isn’t possible; instead, it’s done by turning the rotary encoder on the right.
+For instance, while you can use it for various touchscreen features (needle search being one of the most useful), there is no multi-gesture use, so pinching and zooming on waveforms isn’t possible; instead, it’s done by turning the rotary encoder on the right.

 Now – all that said, it is all perfectly functional.
 This technology does work, and works well, as demonstrated in the series of XDJ standalone units that preceded the XDJ-XZ.
-In use, you’ll not feel consrained by it, and for feedback and control of the two decks available under standalone use, it’s adequate.
+In use, you’ll not feel constrained by it, and for feedback and control of the two decks available under standalone use, it’s adequate.

 The screens give you smaller, full waveforms for each deck as well as the “big” ones, that show cue point info, and they also contain time elapsed and other status info.
 Basic info as to the settings of the Beat FX is shown here too.
 (See video for full talkthrough, including the Utility menus options.)
 Note there is no vertical waveform option.